entelognathus/agnathan-phylogeny/agnathan character list.md

 38. Endolymphatic duct: 0, is blind; 1, opens externally.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+Based on articulated headshields that have no evidence of an endolymphatic opening we have scored both Sacabambaspis and Astraspis as blind (0) for this character.
+In Eriptychius this is unknown.
+As with the pineal for Sacabambaspis we have followed the interpretation of Gagnier31, but see Zhang et al. 53 for an alternative anatomical interpretation

 39. Electroreceptive cells: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .